Mv0777/WisfluxAcademy_Internship2022/Assignment5.md

 By creating instance of Object directly (using new keyword) By using an object constructor (using new keyword) JavaScript Object Methods
-The various methods of Object are as follows: &nbsp;
+The various methods of Object are as follows: \

-S.No	Methods	Description &nbsp;
+S.No	Methods	Description \
-1	Object.assign()&nbsp;
+1	Object.assign() \
-This method is used to copy enumerable and own properties from a source object to a target object. &nbsp; 2	Object.create() &nbsp;
+This method is used to copy enumerable and own properties from a source object to a target object. \ 2	Object.create() \
-This method is used to create a new object with the specified prototype object and properties.&nbsp; 3	Object.defineProperty() &nbsp;
+This method is used to create a new object with the specified prototype object and properties.\ 3	Object.defineProperty() \
-This method is used to describe some behavioral attributes of the property. &nbsp; 4	Object.defineProperties() &nbsp;
+This method is used to describe some behavioral attributes of the property.\ 4	Object.defineProperties() \
-This method is used to create or configure multiple object properties. &nbsp; 5	Object.entries() &nbsp;
+This method is used to create or configure multiple object properties. \ 5	Object.entries() \
-This method returns an array with arrays of the key, value pairs. &nbsp; 6	Object.freeze() &nbsp;
+This method returns an array with arrays of the key, value pairs. \ 6	Object.freeze() \
-This method prevents existing properties from being removed. &nbsp; 7	Object.getOwnPropertyDescriptor() &nbsp;
+This method prevents existing properties from being removed.\
+7	Object.getOwnPropertyDescriptor() \
-This method returns a property descriptor for the specified property of the specified object. &nbsp; 8	Object.getOwnPropertyDescriptors() &nbsp;
+This method returns a property descriptor for the specified property of the specified object. \ 8	Object.getOwnPropertyDescriptors() \
-This method returns all own property descriptors of a given object. &nbsp; 9	Object.getOwnPropertyNames() &nbsp;
+This method returns all own property descriptors of a given object. \ 9	Object.getOwnPropertyNames() \
-This method returns an array of all properties (enumerable or not) found. &nbsp; 10	Object.getOwnPropertySymbols() &nbsp;
+This method returns an array of all properties (enumerable or not) found. \
+10	Object.getOwnPropertySymbols() \
-This method returns an array of all own symbol key properties. &nbsp; 11	Object.getPrototypeOf() &nbsp;
+This method returns an array of all own symbol key properties.\ 11	Object.getPrototypeOf() \
-This method returns the prototype of the specified object. &nbsp; 12	Object.is() &nbsp;
+This method returns the prototype of the specified object. \ 12	Object.is() \
-This method determines whether two values are the same value. &nbsp; 13	Object.isExtensible() &nbsp;
+This method determines whether two values are the same value. &nbsp; 13	Object.isExtensible()\
-This method determines if an object is extensible &nbsp; 14	Object.isFrozen() &nbsp;
+This method determines if an object is extensible &nbsp; 14	Object.isFrozen() \
-This method determines if an object was frozen. &nbsp; 15	Object.isSealed() &nbsp;
+This method determines if an object was frozen. &nbsp; 15	Object.isSealed() \
-This method determines if an object is sealed. &nbsp; 16	Object.keys() &nbsp;
+This method determines if an object is sealed. &nbsp; 16	Object.keys()\
-This method returns an array of a given object's own property names. &nbsp; 17	Object.preventExtensions() &nbsp;
+This method returns an array of a given object's own property names. &nbsp; 17	Object.preventExtensions() \
-This method is used to prevent any extensions of an object. &nbsp; 18	Object.seal() &nbsp;
+This method is used to prevent any extensions of an object. &nbsp; 18	Object.seal() \
-This method prevents new properties from being added and marks all existing properties as non-configurable. &nbsp; 19	Object.setPrototypeOf() &nbsp;
+This method prevents new properties from being added and marks all existing properties as non-configurable. &nbsp; 19	Object.setPrototypeOf() \
-This method sets the prototype of a specified object to another object. &nbsp; 20	Object.values() &nbsp;
+This method sets the prototype of a specified object to another object. &nbsp; 20	Object.values() \
-This method returns an array of values. &nbsp;
+This method returns an array of values. \

 	Q2.Read the code :